 Indicates that the workload has been activated to the specified site.
-The Advisor notifies first-tier load balancers to route all inbound requests for this workload to the specified site.
+For workloads defined in the cross_sysplex_list or sna_application_list Advisor configuration statement, the Advisor notifies first-tier load balancers to route all inbound requests for this workload to the specified site.
+For workloads defined in the mq_manager_list Advisor configuration statement, the Advisor notifies Lifeline Agents on the active site to change the queue rank of each MQ cluster queue in the workload to a '1' and start the MQ cluster receiver channel.